SeedDMS/go-cupsbackend/README.md

 configuration file.
 But if the client runs on a different computer, the user is likely to be somebody not available on the cups server.
-Actually, if the client is for example a mobile phone, the user name is often just be set to the model name of the phone.
+Actually, if the client is for example a mobile phone, the user name is often just set to the model name of the phone.
 Unfortunately, this name cannot be changed.
 So, printing from your 'Redmi Note 8T' will set the user to 'Redmi Note 8T', but other phones may have more cryptic model names.
 In any of those cases the backend will not find